titu1994/Neural-Style-Transfer/README.md

 <br><br> DeepArt.io result (1000 iterations and using improvements such as Markov Random Field Regularization) <br>
 <img src="https://raw.githubusercontent.com/titu1994/Neural_Style_Transfer/master/images/output/DeepArt_Blue_Moon_Lake.png" width=90% height=450>

+## Guide

+See the <a href="https://github.com/titu1994/Neural-Style-Transfer/blob/master/Guide.md">guide</a> for details regarding how to use the script to acheive the best results

 ## Weights (VGG 16)

 Weights are now automatically downloaded and cached in the ~/.keras (Users/<username>/.keras for Windows) folder under the 'models' subdirectory.
 The weights are a smaller version which include only the Convolutional layers without Zero Padding Layers, thereby increasing the speed of execution.